yOyOeK1/oiyshTerminal/otdm-tools/DEBIAN/README.md

 - DELETE - delete task

-By using this solution we can ignore what cinde of a work we want to do.
-And specially how?
+By using this solution we can ignore what kind of a work we want to do.
+And a specially how?
 It's delegated to otdm-tools :)

-By expanding otdmDriverProto.py you can have worker knowing what to do with:
+By expanding otdmDriverProto.py you can have workers knowing what to do with:

 - dpkg